hooshid/metacritic-scraper/README.md

 ## Todo
 * add sort in search in example
-* add tests for game and music
-* add extract method for game and music (because different theme layout)

 ## License
 The MIT License (MIT).
 Please see [License File](LICENSE.md) for more information.